Face posets of tropical polyhedra and monomial ideals: Face posets

 It is desirable to have a face poset of a monomial tropical polyhedron that reflects the inherent duality of monomial tropical polyhedra which can be seen in Theorem~\ref{thm:complementary-cones} and in its translation to Alexander duality explained in Section~\ref{prop:alexander+duality}.
 This motivates the following definition. \begin{definition} The \emph{max-min poset} $\cM$ is the induced subposet of $\cL_{\max}$ on the elements in the intersection $\cL_{\max} \cap \cL_{\min}$. \end{definition} We remark that it is equally reasonable to define $\cM$ as an induced subposet of $\cL_{\min}$, this will simply reverse the partial order.

 \begin{proposition} The max-min poset is a subposet of the affine part of the vertex-facet lattice. \end{proposition} \begin{proof} It suffices to show if $m_S = n_T$ for some maximal subsets of vertices and facet-apices $S$ and $T$, then $S$ and $T$ are closed.
 There must exist some maximal set, as if $m_S = m_{S'}$, then we can take their union $S \cup S'$ without increasing the max.
 Consider $w \leq a$ for all $a \in T$, then $w \leq n_T = m_S$ and so $w \in S$ by maximality.
 This implies $S$ is closed, $T$ is closed by a similar argument. \end{proof} However, note that Example~\ref{ex:max+min+subposet+vf} implies the max-min poset may be a strict subposet of the vertex-facet lattice.
 We shall see in Section \ref{subsec:CP+order} that the max-min poset is not a lattice in these cases.

-Furthermore, the following example highlights that the max-min poset is not recoverable from covector graphs, which seems plausible as the covector graphs only depend on the vertices.
+Furthermore, the following example highlights that the max-min poset is not recoverable from certain combinatorial data of the monomial tropical polyhedron, such as its vertex-facet incidence graph and the covector graphs of points.